 Locally produced wine is also, these days, very good as is the raki (tsikoudia).
 Take a look at this handy blog for more information on Cretan cuisine and where to find the best restaurants!

-Popular Day Trips & Excursions
+Popular Trips and Excursions

 With so much natural beauty to enjoy in North West Crete, a day trip or excursion is one of the best ways to explore beyond the local area of your villa.
 From ancient archeological sites and museums to fantastic family waterparks, segway tours of Chania town and of course - the breath taking Samaria Gorge - there are enough things to do in Crete to fill a whole year, let alone a holiday!